ImperialCollegeLondon/RSEBlog/README.md

 ![figure caption](img.jpg) {: .no-caption }
 ```

 You can then add to the attribute list to further specify the style.
-A useful one is for centering images:
+A useful one is for centring images:

 ``` markdown
 ![figure caption](img.jpg) {: .no-caption style="display:block;margin:auto;"}